Search for a course

-An international wildlife charity working with compassion to prevent cruelty, alleviate suffering and encourage everyone to treat all individual animals with respect.
-Born Free believes wildlife belongs in the wild and is dedicated to the conservation of rare species in their natural habitat, and the phasing out of traditional zoos.
-They don’t offer volunteer roles directly on their conservation projects.
-However, they ask for assistance with general office duties in their UK office as well as with their Zoo check project.
-A part of their site acts as a notice board for other conservation/animal jobs voluntary vacancies and assists anyone wanting to volunteer with animals.
+The mission of this international wildlife charity is to help reduce suffering, prevent cruelty and encourage society to treat every animal with respect.
+Born Free believes that all wildlife belongs in the natural wild.
+They are committed to conserving rare species within their natural habitat, and also the phasing out of more traditional zoos.
+Born Free does not currently offer volunteer roles for their conservation projects directly, although they do ask for general assistance with office duties and admin at their UK office.
+Born Free also look for volunteers for their Zoo check projects.
+Finally, they host an area on their website specifically as a notice board for alternative conservation/animal jobs voluntary vacancies.

-Volunteering is a great way to obtain hands on experience and a better understanding of the many different career options open to those wishing to work with animals.
-Whether you are a school leaver seeking a career change, or are undecided about whether working in the animal care sector is for you, then voluntary work is a great way to find out.
+Becoming an animal volunteer is a fantastic way to build practical, hands-on experience and to increase your awareness of the many different career paths available for people who wish to work with animals abroad and help animals internationally.
+If you are seeking a career change, are a recent school leaver, or are simply undecided about whether working in the animal care sector is for you, voluntary work overseas is a fantastic opportunity to find out.

-If you are seeking a career change, volunteering can be an excellent way of landing your perfect job, as it is common for volunteers to be offered permanent positions.
-By signing up as a volunteer you will gain an invaluable understanding of the work involved.
+If you are seeking a career change, volunteering abroad can be an excellent way of landing your perfect job as it is common for animal apprenticeships and volunteering placements to become permanent positions.
+By signing up as a volunteer, you will gain an invaluable understanding of the work involved.

 It is advisable for anyone wanting to work with animals to first engage in some sort of voluntary work with animals before beginning their career.
 Voluntary work, alongside animal courses and qualifications, will put you in good stead for a future animal career as it gives you both theoretical knowledge and real-life practical experience.